phproberto/lib_sample/README.md

 ## 1. <a name="description"></a>Description

-This is a mainly a library bootstrap to be used as reference by 3rd party developers.
+This is a mainly a library bootstrap to be used as reference by 3rd part Joomla! developers.

 It includes common libraries requirements: